vrabac/vrabac.github.io/khadasvim.md

 ## Requirements
 * Khadas Vim Pro (I have only Pro version)
+* Linux u-boot (from an Khadas Image release) as the Android u-boot does currently not support ext4load.
 * USB to Serial TTL cable (this is needed to set boot parameters, for instruction how to test and setup this please see [Khadas docs](http://docs.khadas.com/develop/SetupSerialTool/) page)
 * micro SD card (tested with 2GB)
 * Arch Linux installation on host device (other Linux flavor should work to)